fleetdm/fleet/docs/Contributing/fleetctl-apply.md

 ### Modify an existing team

 You can modify an existing team by applying a new team configuration file with the same `name` as an existing team.
 The new team configuration will completely replace the previous configuration.
-In order to avoid overiding existing settings, we reccomend retreiving the existing configuration and modifying it.
+In order to avoid overriding existing settings, we recommend retrieving the existing configuration and modifying it.

 Retrieve the team configuration and output to a YAML file: